C-Adam/Coding-Notes/JavaScript/Note.md

 const menu = [...restaurant.starterMenu, ...restaurant.mainMenu]; //Unpacks both menu's elements into 1 array

 for (const item of menu) {
   console.log(item);
+}

 /*
-  Prints each of the items in the array separately:
+The code above Prints each of the items in the array separately:

 Focaccia
 Bruschetta
 Garlic Bread
 Caprese Salad
 Pizza
 Pasta
 Risotto
 */

-}
+/////////////////////////////////////////////
 //If we want the index of the element, we use .entries() on the array which puts each item into their own array with their original indexes
 /*
+If we want the index of the element, we use .entries() on the array which puts each item into their own array with their original indexes
+[ 0, 'Focaccia' ]
+[ 1, 'Bruschetta' ]
+[ 2, 'Garlic Bread' ]
+[ 3, 'Caprese Salad' ]
+[ 4, 'Pizza' ]
+[ 5, 'Pasta' ]
+[ 6, 'Risotto' ]
 */
 for (const [index, foodName] of menu.entries()) {
   console.log(`${index + 1}: ${foodName}`);